stasjok/btrfsmaintenance-formula/README.md

 ## Special notes

-This formula is tested on SUSE 15 hosts, but generally should work on systems, where `btrfsmaintenance` package is available in repositories.
+This formula is tested on SUSE 15 hosts, but generally should work on any system, where `btrfsmaintenance` package is available in repositories.

 ## Available states